20lives/dmote/doc/options-main.md

 ###### Parameter `offset`

-The offset in mm from the corner of the plinth to the fastener mount point attached to the plinth.
+An offset in mm from the corner of the plinth to the fastener mount point attached to the plinth.
+This is ignored with `threaded-mount` as your `position` → `style` setting.

 ###### Parameter `depth`